ryan-wong/personal-notes/tarotcards.md

 ##Knight
 - restless, has protection, great ideas, immature and mislead easily, lots of guidence
+- short burst of hard work, tires from routine and long term objectives
+- goal oriented, outgoing , bold, love challenge, enjoy being free
+- women will find him attrractive but he has no emotional commitment to them
+- filt because he can
+- need to act quickly to seige oppurtunity avaialable
+- tend to repeat unlearned lessons
+- workign hard as a goal against opposition only to abandon it once achieved
+- push harder when fustrated
+- will abandon job/relationship/home for a greener grass
+- keep at it until commitment is required and need to move on from there
+- live in the future

+###Reversed
+- enjoy chase over reward
+- lack commitment, too many projects at once, drawn by competition
+- women want to tame his rebellion nature
+- resist domestic life, prefer to move onto next relationship when available
+- make running away look like searching
+- always looking for right oppurtunity instead of seeing whats in front of them

 ##Page
 - trust worthy youth, message is coming
 - eyes are cover by hat, dont have experience can't see whats coming
+- embark on new adventures, outgoing, seek rewards, not discourage by competition

+###Reversed
+- can be demanding, impatient, loud reckless clumsy
+- untidy and sloppy
+- delay starting new projects

 #Cups
 - water, feminine, feeling and emotions, hearts